space-wizards/website-content/content/post/22-01-11-progress-report-30.md

 {{< newsection >}}

 ### Orb
-*Contributed by Pangogie*
+*Contributed by Pancake*

-Pangogie added an orb for pondering.
+Pancake added an orb for pondering.
 It can also be used as a puzzle solution in a pinch.
 {{< newsection >}}

 ### Backgammon